iamkevinzhao/about/index.md

 Chn/Eng/Kor, I enjoy reading and writing.

-That's all about me, for those who accidentally clicked some links to this corner.
+That is all about me, for those who accidentally clicked some links to this corner.
 Peace!